Rules

 c.
 5 men, or 5 women, if fielding 8 players

 d.
-Failure to meet these guidelines within 10 minutes of the scheduled start-time of a game will result in forfeit (see rule L.5) (see C. 6 .b for “IPA – Tournament Exception”).
+Failure to meet these guidelines within 10 minutes of the scheduled start-time of a game will result in forfeit (see rule L.5) (see C.5 & C.6.b for tournament exceptions).

 e.
 Any team or individual that believes a modification to this rule is necessary should contact the board immediately to discuss the same.
 Attempts to circumvent these Rules strictly for the purpose of obtaining a perceived competitive advantage will not be tolerated.